codetricity/sc2_sept/README.md

     }
   };
 ```
-Running a delete all returns a satisfactory response.
+Running a delete all returns a 200 OK response.
 However, the images on the camera are still there.

 ```